-Employers and employees "on parity" with digital technology | Oil & Gas | Energy Digital
+Employers and employees "on parity" with digital technology

 The adoption of automation and digital technologies is one of the primary areas where employers and employees are "on the same page", according to the Global Energy Talent Index (GETI) Report 2021.

-The fifth annual GETI report from Airswift surveyed 16,000 energy professionals and hiring managers in 166 countries across five industry sub-sectors.
+The fifth annual GETI report from Airswift and Energy Jobline surveyed 16,000 energy professionals and hiring managers in 166 countries across five industry sub-sectors.

 In the digital sphere, it found "measures respondents want and oil and gas companies are taking" to be the same, at 37 percent, while petrochemical (37 percent against 41 percent), power (44 and 45 percent) and renewable companies (42 and 43 percent) are slightly exceeding expectations.
 Only in nuclear (38 percent and 33 percent ) did staff feel firms are lagging behind.